bhanuudhay/MERN-TO_DO-APP-/README.md

 # TASK MANAGER

-This is the backend of a simple To-Do application built using Node.js, Express.js, and MongoDB.
-It provides CRUD (Create, Read, Update, Delete) operations for managing tasks.
+This is a Task Management System developed using Node.js, Express.js, and MongoDB.
+The platform enables users to efficiently manage tasks through full CRUD (Create, Read, Update, Delete) functionality.
+It is designed as a RESTful API, providing endpoints to facilitate seamless task operations.

 ## Features
 - Create a new task